-Within the evaluation timeframe, a number of children and families were included in the data provided for more than one fiscal year.
-This is expected as PAT is designed to serve children and families over time; SCFS Accountability Standards, consistent with national PAT model guidelines, strive to serve families for at least two full years.
+Within the evaluation timeframe, many children and families had data spanning more than one fiscal year.
+This is expected, as PAT is designed to serve children and families over time; SCFS Accountability Standards, consistent with national PAT model guidelines, strive to serve families for at least two full years.
 Thus, when children were represented in the data for more than one year, information from the earliest year within the evaluation period was selected for inclusion in the demographic breakdowns for this report.